ViTextVQA: A Large-Scale Visual Question Answering Dataset and a Novel Multimodal Feature Fusion Method for Vietnamese Text Comprehension in Images: Discussion on Characteristics of Language for Vietnamese Text-based Visual Question Answering

-For a language like Vietnamese, there are unique characteristics that need to be considered to achieve good performance in the VQA task.
-In this Section, we analyze and discuss two main aspects of the Vietnamese language: Vietnamese diacritics, Vietnamese word segmentation and their relationship to this task.
+For a language such as Vietnamese, unique characteristics must be considered to achieve high performance in the VQA task.
+This section analyzes and discusses two main aspects of the Vietnamese language: diacritics and word segmentation, as well as their relationship to this task.